 Generally, commercial insurance companies do not currently cover or provide broad reimbursement policies for any personal medical exoskeleton products, including ReWalk Personal, and coverage determinations are limited to case-by-case decisions.
-As of December 31, 2017, we had 81 cases pending in the United States for insurance coverage decisions.
+As of December 31, 2018, we had 88 cases pending in the United States for insurance coverage decisions.
 For more information, see "Part I. Item 1A.
 Risk Factors-Risks Related to Our Business and Our Industry-We may fail to secure or maintain adequate insurance coverage or reimbursement for ReWalk by third-party payors...."

 As part of our plan for growth, we intend to continue working with both national and regional commercial insurance companies, health care practitioners, physicians, researchers, and the SCI community to support efforts to demonstrate the benefits and the case to secure potential coverage policies based on supportive data and appeal rulings that have deemed exoskeleton devices a "medically necessary" standard of care for individuals with SCI.
-As part of this ongoing initiative, during 2017 we submitted a proposal to a large U.S. national insurance provider for a broader coverage policy for the ReWalk Personal device.
-While we believe there was support for a change, the insurer was unable to reach internal consensus and therefore elected not change its existing non-coverage policy.
-We will continue to work with this insurer and others on coverage policies.
-We have already submitted data to three additional U.S. commercial insurance groups for policy review and, our efforts in the future will be focused on submitting applications to a substantial number of national and regional insurance providers and workers' compensation groups for policy review.
+During 2018 we submitted data to a substantial number of U.S. commercial insurance groups for policy review and, our efforts in the future will be focused on continued education of insurers through data application, working with advocacy groups and ongoing communication.